rich710se/ROOT/general/i_have_an_error.md

-# I have an error.
+# I have an error

 _/rant\_start_